Pretty-Good-Freedom-Tech/graperank-nodejs/README.md

-# GrapeRank
+# GrapeRank : A Web Of Trust Engine for Nostr

-> **A soveregnty respecting reccomedation engine for Nostr, powered by Webs of Trust and grapes**
+> **GrapeRank is a soveregnty respecting reccomedation engine for Nostr, powered by Webs of Trust and grapes**

 GrapeRank (WIP) is an modular and extensible server side library for developers to provide 'people' or 'content' reccomendations for their end users.
 It may be embedded within a relay, or used as a client backend, or a stand alone DVM, allowing any service provider to offer 'NIP standard' reccomendations across clients.